cohenoa33/syncflow/examples/mern-sample-app/README.md

 - Express REST API with sample routes
 - Mongoose models and database operations
-- SyncFlow agent instrumentation
+- SyncFlow agent integration (manual emits in routes for MVP)
-- Auto-connects to dashboard on startup
+- Streams events to the dashboard in real time

 ## Setup

-1. Make sure MongoDB is running locally on port 27017
+1. Make sure MongoDB is running on port 27017 (local or Docker)
 2. Run the app:

 ```bash
 pnpm dev
 ```

-The server will start on http://localhost:3000 and automatically connect to the SyncFlow dashboard.
+The server will start on http://localhost:4000 and automatically connect to the SyncFlow dashboard.

 ## Testing